framework7io/framework7/.github/CONTRIBUTING.md

 ## Getting Started

 * Make sure you have a [GitHub account](https://github.com/signup/free).
-* Submit an [issue](https://github.com/framework7io/Framework7/issues), assuming one does not already exist.
+* Submit an [issue](https://github.com/framework7io/framework7/issues), assuming one does not already exist.
   * Clearly describe the issue including steps to reproduce when it is a bug.
   * Make sure you fill in the earliest version that you know has the issue.
   * Include live link or JSFiddle/Codepen link with the issue if you want it to be discovered and resolved asap.
-We have few ready templates for you: iOS [JSFiddle](https://jsfiddle.net/s2n1p730/)/[Codepen](https://codepen.io/nolimits4web/pen/WRRWwN), Material [JSFiddle](https://jsfiddle.net/0ogxxcvt/)/[Codepen](https://codepen.io/nolimits4web/pen/pEPPPK)
+We have one ready template for you: [JSFiddle](https://jsfiddle.net/nolimits4web/o2ejupu1/)
 * Fork the repository on GitHub.

 ## Making Changes